 Here I will focus on tools and techniques almost any dev can adopt.
-They are not just good in theory; I would credit them for the most impact on my own productivity since around 2010.

-Goal: Reduce The Friction Between Your Brain And Your Code
+Reduce The Friction Between Your Brain And Your Code

 2.)
 We constantly work with text, lots of text!
 Finding text quickly, before short term memory loss, is a critical skill:

-- Can I find all instances of
+- Can I find all matches of

 getState()in 3 seconds?

 For this, learn tools like